bootsoft/css/README.md

-Bootsoft guide to CSS / LESS / SCSS {
+# Modus guide to CSS / LESS / SCSS {

 *A Code Style Guide to CSS*